ca-montenegro/cpenalozag.github.io/README.md

 # My Personal Web Page

-Personal web page developed for the web development course.
-Check it out [here](cpenalozag.github.io).
+Personal web page developed for my web development course.
+Check it out [here](https://cpenalozag.github.io/).

 It is a simple presentation website made using:
 * JavaScript